mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 transact directly from cold storage in a secure and convenient way.
 Ideally, your autosigning device should be a Raspberry Pi or other single-board computer for which MMGen Wallet provides LED support.
-However, an old laptop running Linux or macOS would also suffice, provided its network interfaces are removed or disabled.*
+However, an old laptop running Linux or macOS will also suffice, provided its network interfaces are removed or disabled.*

 To use MMGen Wallet for not only cold storage but also day-to-day transacting,